-Experience: One year of experience as a respiratory care practitioner in an acute care hospital.
-Neonatal intubation experience is desirable.
+Experience: One year of experience as a respiratory care practitioner.

 Current principles, methods, and techniques of respiratory therapy; chemistry of gases used in respiratory therapy and their effect on the human body; care and operation of equipment used in respiratory therapy.